Interactive marketing is a big part of modern-day communications and a concept that ties into Conversational Marketing pretty neatly.

 Training your Remote Teams

-So far we’ve focused entirely on interactions with customers, but conversational selling technology and interactive marketing techniques can also be used inwards, on your own company.
+So far we’ve focused entirely on interactions with customers, but conversational selling technology and interactive marketing techniques can also be used inwards, on your own company – for innovative marketers.

 One good example of this is remote team training sessions.

 Even before the Coronavirus pandemic uprooted the way we do business, remote work was already growing fast, with 30% of people working for a fully remote company.

 One of the challenges involved in managing a remote team is training, and this is where interactive marketing can play a key role.